PGPHarvard/FAQ/README.md

 ### Are you still enrolling participants?
 Yes, we are still accepting volunteers age 18 and older.
 You can find out more about participating on the [Harvard Personal Genome Project sign up page](http://www.personalgenomes.org/harvard/sign-up)

-### Why do I have to get 100% on  your eligibility questionnaire before I can join?
-To date, the PGP remains an unprecedented project.
-No other United States studies are generating and publicly sharing diverse and identifiable personal data.
-Given this unique position, the Harvard PGP feels strongly that all participants need to understand clearly what the personal implications are before they participate.
-We also feel strongly that it is our duty to lay the best ethical foundation possible for any future studies that may follow the PGP model.

-It is critical in groundbreaking studies like this one that participants have a strong understanding of the complex, nontrivial risks involved in participation, and that necessarily requires a significant consent process.

 ### What does it mean to be a PGP Participant?
 If you successfully complete this Eligibility Screening and are subsequently enrolled in the PGP, your genetic and trait information will be made available on a publicly accessible website and database.
 For some participants this will include sample collection for banking for genomic sequencing in the future.
-However, as we are a research project run by a small and mostly volunteer staff, we cannot guarantee any timeline on sequencing.
+However, as we are a research project run by a small and mostly volunteer staff, we **cannot guarantee any timeline on sequencing**.
 We encourage participants to consider the full range of possibilities for participating, including filling out phenotype surveys, participating in third-party research and activities, and uploading data such as microbiome data, 23andMe or other direct-to-consumer sequencing, and medical health records.

-### What information will be provided to me if my genome is sequenced through the PGP?
-Please note that, due to funding and staffing constraints, we are not yet able to sequence all enrolled individuals.

-However, when our project produces genome data for a participant, this typically means:
-  * Full "genome" sequence data, not genotyping.
-(See the Biostars.org answer ["Difference Between Genotyping And Resequencing"](https://www.biostars.org/p/5197/) for an explanation of the difference)
-  * Raw data access is provided to participants, in the format we received from the sequencing provider.
-  * We also currently provide a semi-automated genome report that describes reported effects for some variants within the genome data.
-  * This report is NOT clinical: it is limited in scope and may contain errors.
-The database of knowledge for genome variants is incomplete, and some reported effects are erroneous.
-  * As described in our consent, genome data will become public 30 days after your have private access.
-Additional technical files may become public without additional notice.
-  * When public, your genome data is associated with your "public profile".
-  * Currently, our genomes are produced by Complete Genomics.
-Technical details about their raw data files can be found in their [documentation](http://www.completegenomics.com/customer-support/documentation/100357139-2/).
-  * We share a genome's raw "sequence" data (variant and coverage information).
-Large technical files might not be in the initial release.
-If/when we do make additional files public, you'll have access to these by virtue of knowing your participant ID.

 ### How is the Harvard PGP different from direct-to-consumer services that provide ancestry data, clinical genome sequencing, or other genomic data?